 - Get your foot in the door – Your interviewee may remember you and recommend you for a position in the company especially if you’ve made a good impression on them.
 But remember, an informational interview can lead to a job but it’s a bonus, not the goal.

 How do you get an informational interview?

-The thought of asking someone you don’t know to ask a favour can be daunting.
-It can be intimidating but newcomers need to overcome this when starting their career in Canada.
+The thought of asking someone you don’t know for a favour can be intimidating.
+Newcomers need to overcome this fear when starting their career in Canada.
 Just remember to ask respectfully and keep your intentions honest.
-People like to help and many like to talk about their jobs, especially when they like it and they’re good at it.
-Having said this, also be ready for rejection.
+People want to help and many like talking about their jobs, especially when they’re successful at it.
+Having said this, be ready for rejection.
 Working folks are busy and may have limited time to spare.
 This is why you should ask several people and keep on trying!
 It will be worth the effort.